 Renter's Rights and Disaster Relief

 Most leases have terms that say what happens if the property you're renting is damaged or destroyed by a disaster.
 Read your lease.
 If you don't have a copy, contact your landlord and ask for one.
 If you don't have a written lease, your landlord is still legally responsible to repair the property.
 Tell your landlord as soon as possible about the property damage.
-Ask what repairs needed, how long they will take, and if you have to leave the property while the repairs are being done.
+Ask what repairs are needed, how long they will take, and if you have to leave the property while the repairs are being done.
 If your landlord moved because of the disaster, don't send a rent payment until you are sure that your landlord will receive it.
-A pending a FEMA application doesn't excuse your obligation to pay rent.
+A pending FEMA application doesn't excuse your obligation to pay rent.